AlTimofeyev/pypalex/README.md

 - `-o --output`
   - Specify the output path where to store the JSON color palette.
 - `--pastel`
-  - Converts all extracted palettes to pastel.
+  - Converts all color palettes into pastel.
 - `--pastel-light`
-  - Converts light palette to pastel.
+  - Converts light color palette into pastel.
 - `--pastel-normal`
-  - Converts normal palette to pastel.
+  - Converts normal color palette into pastel.
 - `--pastel-dark`
-  - Converts dark palette to pastel.
+  - Converts dark color palette into pastel.
+- `--sat_pref`
+  - Gives preference to more saturated colors of all color palettes.
+- `--sat_pref-light`
+  - Gives preference to more saturated colors of the light color palette.
+- `--sat_pref-normal`
+  - Gives preference to more saturated colors of the normal color palette.
+- `--sat_pref-dark`
+  - Gives preference to more saturated colors of the dark color palette.
 - `-v --version`
   -  Prints the PyPalEx version.

 ### NOTES
 - When using PyPalEx, the use of either `-f --files` and/or `-p --path` is a **MUST**.
 Without either, or both of, these two options being specified, PyPalEx will not work.
 - PyPalEx will skip over any files that are not images.
-- Please note that all the `--pastel` options only affect the 6 base colors (red, green, yellow, blue, magenta, cyan) and does **NOT** affect the background, foreground, black, and white colors.
+- Please note that all the `--pastel` and `--sat_pref` options only affect the 6 base colors (red, green, yellow, blue, magenta, cyan) and do **NOT** affect the background, foreground, black, and white colors.
 - Please note that the user can individually select which palette to convert to pastel (do not mistake palette for "color scheme/color theme").
 For more details, please refer to the PyPalEx wiki homepage to identify which "color scheme/color theme" contains the palette you wish to convert to pastel.

 ### EXAMPLE USAGE